 Business Escrow Service

-The two goals that an escrow agent must perform to close a business transfer transaction are:
+The two main objectives of an escrow agent when closing a business transfer are:

-- for these reasons, the negotiated price for a particular business will always be higher or lower in the end, depending on the particularities of the transaction.
+For these reasons, the seller will always see the negotiated price for a particular business as a series of added and subtracted amounts, depending on the particularities of the transaction.

 The escrow account is closed when all instructions have been followed by all parties involved, as per the acquisition contract and its annexes.

 Without a neutral escrow officer, able to ease the transfer process, selling and buying a business is a very risky endeavor.
 Unfortunately, in the absence of a well-established support network of professionals (business broker, escrow agency, financial and legal specialists), it is highly improbable for a business transfer to be finalized in an amiable and fair manner for both parties.